-There are some food gift shops I can recommend, these are the ones you will find at National Trust or English (and Scottish) Heritage properties if you visit them.
+There are some food gift shops I can recommend, these are the ones you will find at National Trust and English Heritage (also Scottish Heritage) properties if you visit them.
 They generally have a range of nicely labeled and packaged produce from the local area if not from that actual property itself if it has a farm or working estate attached.

 Chocolates and sweets (candy):

 British chocolate is unlike European or American chocolate.
 You can get it anywhere, it's not too expensive and is a great gift for a chocolate fan.
 If you haven't tried it before, there are variety packs of smaller bars to get a taste of the options.
 While you can get British chocolate brands in other countries, it often tastes different (and not as good) as it does in the UK as it is made from different ingredients.

 My favourites are wine gums, midget gems, and sports mixture, traditional chewy, fruit flavoured, fairly hard gummy sweets.

-I've never found proper British style tea outside of Britain (and Ireland), there is some stuff made by Liptons which you can find most places, but it's always disappointing and you never see it for sale here.
-There are endless little gift shop tins with a union flag on them or shaped like a phone box, Big Ben, a Harrods van or similar that have tea in them which are quite nice in themselves, but as for the tea? no thanks.
+I've never found proper British style tea outside of Britain (or Ireland), there is some stuff made by Liptons which you can find most places, but it's always disappointing and you never see it for sale here.
+There are endless little gift shop tins of tea with a union flag on them or shaped like a phone box, Big Ben, a Harrods van or similar which are quite nice in themselves, but as for the tea? no thanks.
 British style tea is of course not actually grown in Britain but imported, largely from Kenya, Uganda, Assam in India and Sri Lanka.

-If you want to get some tea to take home that is actually drunk and enjoyed in Britain, then I recommend Yorkshire tea, PG Tips or slightly more upmarket offerings from Twinings, "everyday", "breakfast" or my particular favourite, Darjeeling.
+If you want to get some tea to take home that is actually drunk and enjoyed in Britain, then I recommend Yorkshire tea, PG Tips or slightly more upmarket offerings from Twinings, "Everyday", "English Breakfast" or my particular favourite, Darjeeling.
 If you want to deliver it in one of those tins, get an empty tin and fill it with tea from the supermarket.
-Most tea is now bought as bags, loose leaf is available may be a little more difficult to seek out if you want a particular type.
+Most tea is now bought as bags, loose leaf is available but may be a little more difficult to seek out if you want a particular type.

 Duchy of Cornwall originals: